jgreathouse9/FDIDTutorial/Vignette.md

 \end{equation*}
 ```
 where $y_{jt}^1$ and $y_{jt}^0$ respectively are the outcomes we observe under treatment or control.
-This means that we observe all of our control units being untreated at all poitns in time, and we observe the outcomes of our treated unit as treated or not.
+The above brace says we observe all of our control units being untreated at all points in time, and we observe the outcomes of our treated unit as treated or not.
 The basic problem of causal inference is that we can't see how Hong Kong or Hubei's GDPs would have evolved in the post-intervention period absent their respective interventions.
-Thus, we observe $y_{jt} = d_{jt} y_{jt}^1 + (1 - d_{jt}) y_{jt}^0$ where $d \in \[0,1\]$ is a dummy variable indicating treatment or control status.
+The reason for this, naturally, is the treatment $y_{jt} = d_{jt} y_{jt}^1 + (1 - d_{jt}) y_{jt}^0$ where $d \in \[0,1\]$ is a dummy variable indicating treatment or control status.
 Thus, the counterfactual outcome is something that we must estimate.
 ## Parallel Trends
 Two (**very wrong**) ways we could do this are
-- Subtract the average of the pre-intervention GDPs from the post-intervention GDPs, or
+- Subtracting the average of the pre-intervention GDPs for the treated unit from their own post-intervention GDPs, or
-- Subtract the average of the treated units from the post-intervention average of the control units.
+- Subtracting the average of the treated units from the post-intervention average of the control units.

 The first approach assumes that nothing else was impacting the pre and post-GDPs aside from the intervention.
 The latter presumes that there are no differences (or at least, that they are too small to matter) between the treated units and the control units.
 DID however makes a slightly more realsitic assumption, called the parallel trends assumption (PTA), $\mathbb{E}\[y_{jt} | d = 1, t \in \mathcal{T}\_{1}\] - \mathbb{E}\[y_{jt} | d = 0, t \in \mathcal{T}\_{1}\] = \delta_0 + \delta_1$.
 PTA posits the post-intervention trend of our treated unit would be parallel to the average of the control group absent the intervention.
 Practically speaking, this has an important implication: under classic PTA, all of our control units are similar enough to our treated unit such that the average of the controls is actually parallel to the trend of our treated unit.
 How true is this assumption though?
 Because it is an assumption, we cannot perfectly test for it.
 However, we can test part of it, namely by inspecting the pre-intervention period.
 So, let's do it for Hubei.
 <p align="center">